-Then any element of $\Aut(H^\ast(M_{\vs,\vr}))$ is induced by a homeomorphism. \end{proposition} \begin{proof} Before the proof, the authors would like to inform that the detailed computation of $\Aut(H^\ast(M_{\vs,\vr}))$ can be found in the proof of Theorem~6.2 in \cite{CPS12}.
+Then every element of $\Aut(H^\ast(M_{\vs,\vr}))$ is induced by a homeomorphism. \end{proposition} \begin{proof} The detailed computation of $\Aut(H^\ast(M_{\vs,\vr}))$ can be found in the proof of Theorem~6.2 in \cite{CPS12}.
 Even though it is one of key parts of this proof, the result is used here without detailed calculation to avoid repetition of the elementary computation.